On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Result Analysis

 \subsection{Computing Times}

 Figure \ref{fig:sol_time} reports the solution time of each formulation over the year.
-For each formulation, the figure displays the average computing time for each month (solid line), as well as the 5\% and 95\% quantiles of solution times (shaded area).
+For each formulation, the figure displays the average computing time for each month.
 First, observe that computing times are higher during winter, and lower during summer.
 Indeed, demand is highest during the winter, thereby increasing network congestion and the number of PTDF constraints that must be added to the ED formulations.
 This naturally increases memory requirements and computing times.
-Second, all models are solved within the 5-minute time frame of real-time operations.
-SCED instances are typically solved within one second, and LAD instances are solved within 8 to 37 seconds, on average.
-Similarly, although they require longer computing times, SLAD instances are solved within an average of 9 to 70 seconds.
-In fact, 99.4\% of SLAD instances reach the prescribed $0.001\%$ optimality gap tolerance within 5 minutes.
+Second, most instances are solved within the 5-minute time frame of real-time operations.
+SCED and SCED+RP instances are typically solved within one second, and LAD instances are solved within 3 to 22 seconds, on average.
+Similarly, although they require longer computing times, SLAD instances are solved within an average of 15 to 140 seconds.
+In fact, 99.77\% of SLAD instances reach the prescribed $0.001\%$ optimality gap tolerance within 5 minutes.
 These results confirm that multi-period ED formulations, both deterministic and stochastic, are computationally tractable for real-time market operations.